The Bankrate promise

 What the FDIC doesn’t cover

 The FDIC does not insure investments.
-Even if you buy stocks, bonds, mutual funds, annuities and life insurance policies through a bank, your money is not protected.
+Even if you buy stocks, bonds, mutual funds, annuities or life insurance policies through a bank, your money is not protected.
 The FDIC doesn’t cover the contents of your safe-deposit box either.

 How to guarantee all of your deposits are insured